 Old Town Square

+Old Town Square remains to be one of the best Prague attractions.
 Situated on the side of a tower in Prague’s famous Old Town Square, the venerable (15th century) Astronomical Clock always draws a crowd.
 Every hour, the bell tolls and a small performance is enacted by the figure of Death and the 12 Apostles.
 It ends with the call of a crow and a generous round of applause from the audience.
 Good fun and completely free!

 Déja vu?
 That’s because the Petrin Tower is a close copy of the famous Parisian original, though only one fifth the size.
-Built in 1891 after the Czech Tourist Club visited France and decided they must have one of their own, it’s a charming sight with fantastic views of the city.
+Built in 1891 after the Czech Tourist Club visited Paris and decided they must have one of their own, it’s a charming sight with fantastic views of the city.

 Visit one of Prague’s celebrated market stalls and grab a bite while you’re there.
 Try trdelník, which is a sugar-coated dough, baked and twisted around a stick, then filled with ice cream.
 Be warned – it can get messy.